tock/tock/doc/reference/trd-appid.md

 process binary.
 If the `Verifier` returns `Pass`, the kernel tries the next `TbfFooterV2Credentials`, if there is one.

-The `binary` argument to `check_credentials` is a reference to the beginning of the process binary.
-The Verifier implementation is responsible for parsing the TBF object.
+The `binary` argument to `check_credentials` is a reference to slice covering the process binary, from the end of the TBF Header to the location indicated by the `binary_end_offset` fiel; in the Program Header.
+The size of this slice is therefore equal to `binary_end_offset`.

-If the kernel reaches the end of the TBF headers without encountering a `Reject` or `Accept` result, it calls `require_credentials` to ask the `Verifier` what the default behavior is.
+If the kernel reaches the end of the TBF Footers (or if there is a Main Header and so no Footers) without encountering a `Reject` or `Accept` result, it calls `require_credentials` to ask the `Verifier` what the default behavior is.
 If `require_credentials` returns `true`, the kernel rejects the process binary and terminates loading it.
 If `require_credentials` returns `false`, the kernel accepts the process binary and continues loading it.
-If a process binary has no `TbfFooterV2Credentials` headers then there will be no `Accept` or `Reject` results and `require_credentials` defines whether to load such a binary.
+If a process binary has no `TbfFooterV2Credentials` footers then there will be no `Accept` or `Reject` results and `require_credentials` defines whether to load such a binary.

 An implementer of `Verifier` sets the security policy of process binary loading by deciding which types of credentials, and which credentials,